 Students are expected to have a solid background in Microeconomics and Mathematical Economics

-This course teaches some of the tools of the trade for theoretical research in the economics of information and its applications.
-In particular, students will be introduced to a range of economic tools used to study models explicitly involving strategic behavior, information transmission, and contracting in economics and other business disciplines.
-We will explore topics ranging from private and asymmetric information, moral hazard with optimal contracts, adverse selection with applications to signaling and screening, and incentive mechanisms such as auctions and tournaments.
+At the end of the course students will acquire the tools of the trade for theoretical research in the economics of information and its applications.
+Students will be able to understand models explicitly dealing with strategic behavior, information transmission, and contracting in economics and other business disciplines.
+Students will also learn to analyze and compare optimal contracts under different informational problems.
+Specifically, they will be familiar with topics involving private and asymmetric information, adverse selection, moral hazard, signaling and screening, as well as incentive mechanisms such as auctions and tournaments.

 Risk and Uncertainty.
 Adverse Selection.
 Moral Hazard.
 Signaling.
 Auctions.

 Written exam consisting of open questions and exercises, possibly integrated by multiple choice questions.

 If the course is delivered remotely (totally or partially), changes may